Back to prior page

 (Courtesy of Les Adams)

-In the photo right are Duncan Renaldo (right) as the Cisco Kid, and Leo Carillo (1881-1961) as Pancho during their work on the Cisco TV series.
-Renaldo's hoss was named Diablo and Carillo's palomino was named Loco.
+Above are Duncan Renaldo as the Cisco Kid, and Leo Carrillo (1881-1961) as Pancho during their work on the Cisco films at Monogram and United Artists.
+The above image is probably a still from THE DARING CABALLERO (United Artists, 1949).
+Renaldo's hoss was named 'Diablo' and Carrillo's palomino was named 'Loco'.
 Renaldo rode several hosses during his reign as the movie and TV Cisco Kid, including a white during the series at Monogram Pictures.

 (Photo courtesy of Joe Taylor & Patty Corbett)